ijlee2/create-v2-addon-repo/.github/ISSUE_TEMPLATE/give-feedback.md

 You can tell us:

-- How you used `embroider-toolbox`
+- How you used `create-v2-addon-repo`
 - What you liked about it
 - What you didn't like about it

-When sharing what you didn't like, please do give constructive feedback by suggesting a specific solution for how `embroider-toolbox` can be improved.
+When sharing what you didn't like, please do give constructive feedback by suggesting a specific solution for how `create-v2-addon-repo` can be improved.

 ## Share your story 💞